 TWO ROADS DIVERGED in the course of human liberty, and seven years ago next week, history took them both.

 On June 3, 1989, Europe's eastern half was still locked in the deep freeze of communism.
-There was a hint of a thaw only in Hungary, where barbed wire along the Austrian border was coming down; and in Poland, where the Communist Party was letting some seats in Parliament be contested by Lech Walesa's Solidarity.
+There was a hint of a thaw only in Hungary, where barbed wire along the Austrian border was coming down; and in Poland, where the Communist Party was letting some seats in Parliament be contested by Lech Walesa's Solidarity movement.
 But Hungary's Communist rulers were not about to loosen their grip on power, and no matter what happened at the polls, it seemed highly doubtful that Poland's would, either.

 For weeks, China had thrilled to an intense outpouring of pro-democracy fervor.
 In Beijing and 80 other cities, millions of Chinese had taken to the streets in a dazzling plea for liberty and political reform.
 The protests had begun in mid-April, when thousands of students thronged Tiananmen Square, calling for "minzhu" -- democracy -- and an end to censorship.
 To show that self-rule and freedom are worth suffering for, thousands embarked on a hunger strike.
 Across the nation, citizens from every walk of life -- mechanics and teachers, railway workers and civil servants, policemen and journalists, high school kids and old men -- rallied to the students' support.
 In the heart of the square rose a 30-foot-high "Goddess of Democracy," a handmade papier-mache version of America's matchless beacon of freedom and enlightenment.

 The world watched, with astonishment and awe, the greatest demonstration in Chinese history.
 And when convoys of People's Liberation Army troops moved on Beijing on the morning of June 3, only to be driven back, it appeared that communist rule in Asia was about to implode.